 There is no mention of an Apple iCar, and the most revealing clue comes from Apple engineer Frank Fearon, who said: "We would … like to get an understanding of timing and availability for the space, and how we would need to coordinate with other parties who would be using [GoMentum]."

 What will the Apple Car feature?

-While it's tough at this stage to pinpoint key features of Apple's upcoming vehicle, a report from Business Insider gives us a glimpse of what employees working on the project wanted the car to offer.
+While it's tough at this stage to pinpoint key features of Apple's upcoming vehicle, a report from Business Insider in September 2017 gave us a glimpse of what employees working on the project wanted the car to offer.